fdvorak/stratEst/README.md

 ## Installation

-To install the stratEst package from CRAN:
+To install the stratEst package from CRAN use:

 ``` r
 install.packages("stratEst")
 ```

-You can install the development version of stratEst from github:
+Ti install the development version of stratEst from github use:

 ``` r
 install.packages("devtools")